mbrochh/mbrochh-blog/content/irrelevant.md

 As a start I have now installed this [Chrome plugin to hide G+ notifications](https://chrome.google.com/webstore/detail/hide-g%2B-notifications/eikmhmdnbmpkkhfkcnkmikdcdjkjflio?hl=en).

-I have also created GMail filters that label and archive *all* notification emails of all social networks.
+I have also created GMail filters that label and archive *all* notification emails from all social networks.
 Whatever it is, it can wait.
 If someone really wants something important from me, he will send an email or call me.

 And most importantly: I have un-installed all social apps from my phone.
 I had